0Dexz0/Merge-PGNs/README.md

 ## Notes

 * The tool is console-based and intended for batch merging of PGN move lines (with variations).
-* It preserves variations and now also preserves and merges comments and NAGs.
+* It preserves variations and also preserves and merges comments and NAGs.

 ## Upcoming